anvilsecure/usb-racer/README.md

 ### Logging

 The `--log /path/to/log-file` can be used to log any read/writes to disk.
-This is a binary log and the `mass-log-dump` can be used to display the operations.
+This is a binary log and the `usbracer-log-dump` can be used to display the operations.
 Adding a `--log-data` option will include the data from the reads and the writes within the log, otherwise only the operation, offset, and block counts are retained.

 ```
-> mass-log-dump ~/disk.log
+> usbracer-log-dump ~/disk.log
 Block Size=512, Capacity=20481, Flags=INCLUDES_DATA
 Op: READ Offset: 0 Count: 1
 00000000  00 00 00 00 00 00 00 00  00 00 00 00 00 00 00 00  |................|